Company > News & insights

 - In Business: As markets and customer expectations quickly evolve, or as competitors take unexpected actions, or as new types of competitors enter your market, or as someone builds a better mousetrap, or as regulators change the rules of the game.

-- In Society: For example, with Covid-19, we quickly got used to hearing words like “unprecedented.”
+- In Society: For example, with Covid-19, the world quickly got used to hearing words like “unprecedented.”
 But now that also comes out for extreme weather events and impacts on our climate, which then have unexpected consequences on supply chains.
 Geopolitical decisions, and our reactions to them, can drive shortages of raw materials, impacting high technology component production and create temporary labor shortages.

 Any of these sorts of things can have the potential to significantly disrupt the organisation.
 It’s not especially new, but given the dramatic impact of the pandemic, savvy business leaders now realise they must “expect the unexpected.”